airbnb/chronon/docs/source/authoring_features/Join.md

 Using an `EntitySource` will result in meaningfully different results for feature computation, primarily because `EntitySource`s do not have a `time` column.
 Rather, `EntitySources` have daily snapshots, so feature values are computed as of midnight boundaries on those days.

-See the [Computation examples](#computation-examples) for illustrations of how these source types interact with feature computation.
+See the [Computation examples](#computation-examples) for an explanation of how these source types interact with feature computation.

 ## KeyMapping and Prefix